cwrichardson/flurdymail/README.md

-zones; two [Auto Scaling] groups (one for [NAT Instances], which by default spin up one instance per AZ, and one for [Bastion Hosts], which by default spin up none); and an Amazon RDS MySQL server in the data subnet in one availability zone, with a read-replica MySQL server in the second availability zone.
-Optionally, it creates an [Application Load Balancer] (ALB), which splits traffic across the Webmail servers (in my live deployments these same servers are used for my WordPress hosting) and phpMyAdminServers.
+zones; two [Auto Scaling] groups (one for [NAT Instances], which by default spin up one instance per AZ, and one for [Bastion Hosts], which by default spin up none); and an Amazon RDS MySQL server in the data subnet in one availability zone.

+Additionally, it creates an [Application Load Balancer] (ALB), which splits traffic across the Webmail servers (in my live deployments these same servers are used for my WordPress hosting) and phpMyAdminServers.
 A single ALB is used for both web and phpMyAdmin, and traffic routing is accomplished with [host-based routing].
 To do this, you must know the DNS name you want to use for each service, which you will manually assign to the ALB, later.
-If you run your own DNS somewhere other than AWS, you can do this as a CNAME, or if you use Route53, you can create an alias. *NB*: if you configure either Roundcube or phpMyAdmin, you _must_ enable the ALB.
+If you run your own DNS somewhere other than AWS, you can do this as a CNAME, or if you use Route53, you can create an alias.

-The email template sets up an [Amazon EC2] (Amazon Elastic Compute Cloud) instance running a Flurdy server in one of the public subnets, and optionally a Flurdy backup server in the other public subnet;
+The mail template sets up an [Amazon EC2] (Amazon Elastic Compute Cloud) instance running a Flurdy server in one of the public subnets, and optionally a Flurdy backup server in the other public subnet;
-and [Elastic Block Store] volumes for spool and (optionally) log for each of the primary and backup mail servers.
+and [Elastic Block Store] volumes for spool and log for each of the primary and backup mail servers.
 The Flurdy server runs Postfix, Dovecot, SpamAssassin, ClamAV, and PostGrey.
 The system uses SASL Authentication, and TLS encryption.
-The certificates can be automatically generated from LetsEncrypt.
+The certificates are automatically generated from LetsEncrypt.

 The optional phpMyAdmin template configures an autoscaling group.
 By default zero instances are enabled.
 Much like the Bastion